 Great news, using your local urgent care service instead of A&E can also cut down on how long you have to wait for treatment.
 And remember, if you’re not sure where you should be going, you can always give 111 a call for advice.

 Life threatening conditions and illnesses

 Seems like people are always going on about long wait times in A&E. You know what doesn’t help with that?
 People going to their A&E that don’t need to be there.
 A&E is for life-threatening injury or illness.

 We’re not trying to put you off – if you or someone you’re with is very seriously ill or hurt, get on the phone and call 999.
 A trained adviser will be able to talk you through what to do, and get an ambulance sent out to you if you need one.
 If you’re not sure whether to call 999, call 111 first, and they’ll be able to send an ambulance your way if they think you need one, or direct you to the right service if you don’t.
 Remember, using the right service can save you time, and save lives.

 Staying mentally well is just as important as staying physically well

 One in four people in the UK will experience a mental health problem each year.
 We’re getting better at talking about our mental health, which is great, and there are loads of services out there to help if you’re having a hard time, or just want someone to talk to.
-Visit the Young Minds website for advice on symptoms, conditions, and how you can look after your mental health, for local services visit Dorset Mind.
+Visit the Young Minds website for advice on symptoms, conditions, and how you can look after your mental health.